-Supported by the Penn State Humanities Institute, American Institute for Indian Studies, the American Institute for Bangladesh Studies, the National Endowment for the Humanities, the CAORC Multi-County Fellowship Program, the U.S. Library of Congress Tan Moeson Fellowship Program, the Fulbright U.S.-UK Scholar Program, the University of Victoria Centre for Studies in Religion and Society, the Canada Research Chair program, the Shastri Indo-Canadian Institute, and the Bogliasco Foundation, my work focuses on the history of globalization, religion, literary culture, decolonization, and migrations in global and comparative contexts.
-Trained as a modern South Asian historian and alive to debates in cultural studies, post-colonial studies, political theory, and globalization, my research activities are organized into four major areas of inquiry:
+Supported by the New York Public Library, Penn State Humanities Institute, American Institute for Indian Studies, the American Institute for Bangladesh Studies, the National Endowment for the Humanities, the CAORC Multi-County Fellowship Program, the U.S. Library of Congress Tan Moeson Fellowship Program, the Fulbright U.S.-UK Scholar Program, the University of Victoria Centre for Studies in Religion and Society, the Canada Research Chair program, the Shastri Indo-Canadian Institute, and the Bogliasco Foundation, my work focuses on the history of globalization, religion, literary culture, decolonization, and migrations in global and comparative contexts.
+Trained as a modern South Asian historian and alive to debates in cultural studies, post-colonial studies, political theory, and globalization, my research is organized into four major thematics:

 Histories of nationalism and decolonization